Improved small-sample inference for functions of parameters in the k-sample multinomial problem: Simulations

 \section{Simulations}

-We examine the numeric performance of our method of constructing confidence intervals in comparison to the nonparametric bootstrap.
-We do this using two examples, the Bhattacharyya coefficient, and symbolic nonparametric bounds.
-In all cases we used 500 bootstrap replicates, and used a maximum of 2500 iterations of our method.
-Code to reproduce the numerical experiments is available as Supplementary Material.
+We examine the numeric performance of our method in comparison to the nonparametric bootstrap.
+We do this using two examples of functions, the Bhattacharyya coefficient, and the maximum of multinomial parameters.
+In all cases we used 500 bootstrap replicates, 2000 simulation replicates, and used a maximum of 10000 iterations of our method.
+Code and instructions to reproduce the numerical experiments is available at \url{https://sachsmc.github.io/xactonomial-paper}.
+The simulations were run on a computing cluster with Slurm and took approximately 7200 cpu-hours to complete.